 Creme fraiche or ice cream

-For cake, in mixing bowl using electric mixer on high, beat butter and sugar until smooth.
+For cake, in mixing bowl using electric mixer on high, beat butter and sugar and eggs and vanilla until smooth.

-In separate bowl, sift flour and baking powder.
+In separate bowl, sift flour, baking powder and salt.
 In three additions with mixer on low speed, beat into butter mixture, alternating with milk.

 Spread batter into greased 10- by 12-inch (25- by 30-cm) cake pan or 9- by 13-inch (22.5- by 32.5-cm) baking dish.

-For syrup, in small saucepan, combine maple syrup, water, sugar and butter over medium heat.
+For syrup, in small saucepan, combine maple syrup and salt over medium heat.
 Cook, stirring, until mixture starts to simmer.
 Simmer 2 minutes.
 Pour over batter.

-Bake in preheated 325F (160C) oven until batter puffs, syrup bubbles around edges, and toothpick inserted in centre of cake comes out clean, about 45 minutes.
+Bake in preheated 400F (200C) oven until batter puffs, syrup bubbles around edges, and toothpick inserted in centre of cake comes out clean, about 45 minutes.

 Serve pudding in bowls, topping with excess sauce and ice cream, if desired.
 (Serve leftovers slightly warmed or at room temperature.)